patel1192/Expense-Reimbursement-System/README.md

 ## Features

 List of features ready and TODOs for future development
-* feature 1 Create Reimbursement by employees
+* Create Reimbursement by employees
-* feature 2 Approve and Deny reimbursement by manager
+* Approve and Deny reimbursement by manager
-* feature 3 filter by status and employee name
+* filter by status and employee name

 To-do list:
-* Will perform CURD operation
+* Employee can update and delete reimbursement.
-* will send email when user registation
+* Users can get email after registation

 ## Getting Started